England & Wales Q&A

 Trials are conducted in public, except in exceptional circumstances.
 Generally the trial will start with the claimant’s advocate making oral opening submissions, followed by opening submissions from the defendants.
 Witnesses of fact are called by each party in turn, starting with the claimant, and they will be cross-examined by each other party’s advocate.
 This is followed by evidence from the parties’ experts.
 After all the evidence, each party will make oral closing submissions.
 Oral submission plays a central role, but it is common to have written opening and closing submissions in addition.

 Witness evidence is provided in the form of a witness statement served before trial; it must be limited to statements of fact, not opinion.
 Witnesses are normally required to attend court to give evidence in person (although video evidence may be permitted in some circumstances).
 The witness statement will generally stand as evidence in chief and the witness can then be cross-examined by the advocate for each other party, and may be re-examined by the advocate for the party who called them as a witness.
 Cross-examination is not limited to the content of the witness statement.
 It is possible to compel witnesses within the jurisdiction to attend court to give evidence.
-Evidence may be obtained from witnesses abroad through either the Hague Convention or, within the EU, Council Regulation (EC) No. 1206/2001.
+Evidence may be obtained from witnesses abroad through the 1970 Hague Convention on the Taking of Evidence Abroad in Civil or Commercial Matters.

 Expert evidence is primarily provided in the form of an expert report.
 Following an exchange of expert reports, each side may put written questions to the other party’s expert, and experts may be ordered to meet to determine the areas on which they agree and disagree.
 The expert will be required to attend court to be cross-examined and re-examined on the contents of their report.

 The court can order experts to give their evidence concurrently (known as hot-tubbing).
 The court can then hear each expert comment on the other experts’ evidence.
 This form of giving evidence would be led by the judge, with each party’s advocate given the opportunity to question the experts subsequently.
-(This type of hot-tubbing examination of expert witnesses was used by the High Court in Streetmap.EU Limited v.
+This type of hot-tubbing examination of expert witnesses was used by the High Court in Streetmap.EU Limited v.
 Google Inc., Google Ireland Limited and Google UK Limited EWHC 253 (Ch) and by the CAT in Socrates Training Limited v.
-The Law Society CAT 10) and has been ordered in National Grid v ABB and others, which is due to go to trial in November 2020.
+The Law Society CAT 10) and has been subsequently ordered in several cases including National Grid v.
+ABB and others 1340/5/7/20 (CAT)

 Documents may be admitted in evidence and, unless challenged, their authenticity need not be proved.